eneamc/eneamc.github.io/_pages/about.md

 I am a PhD student in Stochastic Optimization for Deep Learning under the supervision of Prof. Dr. [Aurelien Lucchi](https://omls.dmi.unibas.ch/en/persons/aurelien-lucchi/) at University of Basel, Switzerland.
 My main interests are Stochastic Optimization, Implicit Bias, and Deep Learning Theory.
 In good days, I also appreciate Mathematical Finance and Reservoir Computing.

-Lately, I have been playing around with LLMs to make the inference time cheaper: I can only tell the architecture is new!
-Drop me an email :)
+Lately, I have been playing around with new DP optimizers specifically tailored for LLMs where high levels of privacy is desired: Drop me an email :)